k-aroura/k-aroura/README.md

 - 💬 Ask me about python
 - 📫 How to reach me: you can't :P
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am gay
+- ⚡ Fun fact: I am iron man